bwalzer4/H1N1-Flu-Vaccine/README.md

 From Figure 1 we know that the responses to seasonal flu vaccine are more balanced than the H1N1 responses and from the correlation plots in Appendix D – Correlation between Features and Response Variables we can see that the features correlation with seasonal flu vaccine responses are of a greater magnitude, so it is not surprising that the algorithms were able to achieve a higher AUC for predicting seasonal flu responses.
 The Gradient Boosting algorithms performed best for both Reponses, but all other algorithms were within 1% of the AUC measures.

 While developing an algorithm that produces the highest AUC is how the competition was scored, understanding what factors and characteristics influence the decision to receive a H1N1 or seasonal flu vaccine are more relevant to helping researchers predict if an individual will receive a COVID-19 vaccine once developed.
+This slight nuance is the difference between Predictive and Explanatory modeling, and warrants further discussion beyond the scope of this project, but Professor Galit Shmueli’s paper “To Explain or To Predict?” provides a thorough distinction and practical implications.<sup>3</sup>
-To better understand the importance of each feature I extracted the importance or weights of the features from each model and have displayed the top 10 in Table 3 for each vaccine.<sup>3</sup>
+To better understand the importance of each feature I extracted the importance or weights of the features from each model and have displayed the top 10 in Table 3 for each vaccine.<sup>4</sup>

 <p align="center">
      <b>Table 3: Feature Importance</b>